axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 i.e. a subgraph where all nodes are connected;
 and (II) they are optimally colorable in O(n²) with respect to the number of nodes.
-This leads to the simpler algorithm shown in figure 5, where, if destruction of the SSA property is delayed until after register allocation, all spilling can be done upfront.
+This leads to the simpler algorithm shown in Figure 5, where, if destruction of the SSA property is delayed until after register allocation, all spilling can be done upfront.
 Whether spilling is necessary can be determined by